initialapps/OC_Alerts/README.md

 npm run dev
 ```

-To build your client scripts run:
+To start the vue client, from the client directory run:
 ```
-npm serve
+npm run serve
 ```

 ## Deployment